 The most beneficial one to use here would be some high-quality beard oil to keep the facial hair moisturized and give it a bit of shine.
-I would recommend something like the Zilberhaar N°1 Beard Oil or you could always just make your own beard oil at home.
+I would recommend just making your own beard oil at home.

 If your beard has a tendency to curl, then maybe a tin of beard wax could be a reasonable addition to the routine.